Advanced Placement

 State Policies

-Most, but not all, states have a statewide AP credit policy for public colleges and/or universities.
+Most, but not all, states have a statewide AP credit policy for public colleges and universities.
 To learn more about what some state policies look like, check out the links below.
-Whether or not your state is listed, use our AP Credit Policy Search tool to learn about the specific AP credit policies of schools you’re interested in.
-Most four-year colleges and universities in the United States—and many institutions in more than 100 other countries—grant credit, advanced placement, or both for qualifying AP Exam scores.
+And use the AP Credit Policy Search tool to learn about the specific AP credit policies of schools you’re interested in.
+Most four-year colleges and universities in the United States—and many institutions in more than 100 other countries—grant credit or advanced placement, or both for qualifying AP Exam scores.
 This means you can save time, money, and get a head start on your education when you enter college with credit you earned through AP.

 Learn more about AP Exam scores.